dentarg/auth0-blog/_posts/2017-11-02-authentication-provider-best-practices-centralized-login.markdown

 ### What is Centralized Login?

 **Centralized login** refers to a [method of login hosted by the authentication provider](https://auth0.com/docs/hosted-pages/login) for your app or site.
 A link or button in your app triggers an authentication request and users are then presented with a login experience provided by the authentication provider.
 Because authentication is taking place on the same domain as the login, credentials are not sent across origins.
-Centralized login is the most _secure_ way to authenticate users, as well as the most _flexible_.
+Centralized login is the most _secure_ way to authenticate users, as well as the most _standards-based_.
 We'll cover <a href="#why-use-centralized-login" target="_self">how and why</a> in much more detail below.

 ### What is Embedded Login?